 If you noticed your college student sleeping in a little extra or spending their days relaxing in their bed over break, our beds at our university are nowhere near as comfy.
 I spend an extra 30 minutes in my bed in the mornings when I visit home because it’s so much snugger than my bed in the dorms or my apartment.

 I take extra long showers whenever I am home from college because the water pressure is much better at home than at college.
 Plus, we don’t have to wear shower shoes or carry a shower caddy to and from the bathroom while we are at home.
 Overall, it is more relaxing to shower at home than in a shared bathroom.

 This is especially hard during the first year of college because it is the first time our hometown friends don’t live within a 15-minute drive of us.
 We live thousands of miles apart and only see each other over breaks.
 And FaceTime is just not the same as hanging out with someone in person.

 I shared a room at college, as did many other students.
 One of the best things about being home is having my room because I can watch videos or listen to music out loud and sleep in as late as I want without worrying about being an annoyance to my roommate.
 I enjoy coming home and spending time in my childhood bedroom.
 It is very nostalgic, but I love it.

 Although we may act like we don’t, we miss our siblings very much at college!
 It is weird going from seeing them every day to rarely seeing them.
 I miss eating together, shopping, going to the movies, and always having someone to hang out with who wants to go places with me.
 Most friendships will never fully replicate the siblings’ relationship and the bond of growing up together, so living away from home is tough.

 10. Our parents

-Our parents are our main support system and it is hard being away from them.
+Our parents are our main support system, and being away from them is hard.
 Believe it or not, we truly miss our parents while away at school!
-Some of the main things I miss are walking into the living room and have a conversation, watch TV together, or go for a walk together.
+Some of the main things I miss are walking into the living room and having a conversation, watching TV together, or going for a walk together.

 More Great Reading: